jonasnjx/profitanalysis/README.md

-# profitanalysis
-School project done in 2019.
+The school project was done in Year 2, Semester 1.
+Modules used: Pandas, EasyGUI
-Modules: Pandas, EasyGUI